elastic/examples/Miscellaneous/docker/full_stack_example/README.md

     - `3306` (Mysql)
     - `5000`, `6000` (Logstash)

+1. Atleast 4Gb of available RAM
+1. wget - This is not a native tool on windows but readily available e.g. through [chocolatey](https://chocolatey.org/packages/Wget)

 The example file uses docker-compose v2 syntax.

 **We assume prior knowledge of docker**